tisaconundrum2/tisaconundrum2/README.md

 I've been at it with Software Engineering for a while now.
 I created my first real big program back when I was 14 for a science teacher of mine.
 She was having issues getting files transfered from her slow AF computer onto a flash drive, so I wrote some software for her that could get it transfered in an hour as opposed to the 3 that Windows at the time was predicting.
 My next larger project was a parrot like chat bot.
 You could teach it phrases and through some very complicated and convoluted logic it could repeat what you said.
 An example of that is like below

-Me: Hi!
+Me: Hi!<br>
 AI: Hi!
-How are you?
+How are you?<br>
-Me: I'm doing well.
+Me: I'm doing well.<br>
-AI: I'm sorry I don't know how to respond to that, what should I have said?
+AI: I'm sorry I don't know how to respond to that, what should I have said?<br>
 Response: <type in response>

 The next time you say "I'm doing well" the *AI* will remember to say your typed in response.